Last updated August 2023 |

 The cost of mental illness

-Talk therapy statistics
+Talking therapy statistics

 Cognitive behavioural therapy (CBT) aims to help people manage their problems by examining (and ultimately changing) how they think and behave.
 The therapy combines a cognitive approach and a behavioural approach to make the link between thoughts and actions.

 Another increasingly popular approach is mindfulness.
-An integrative mind-body therapy, mindfulness looks to help people manage their thoughts and change the way they relate to experiences.
+In integrative mind-body therapy, mindfulness looks to help people manage their thoughts and change the way they relate to experiences.
 It works by encouraging you to focus on the present moment and draws on meditation techniques.

-Encouraging people to take care of their physical and mental health themselves is one way the health industry is trying to reduce strain on mental health services.
-The term self-management is used within the industry to describe the methods people use to manage themselves to achieve their objectives.
+Encouraging people to take care of their physical and mental health themselves is one way the health industry is trying to reduce the strain on mental health services.
+The term 'self-management' is used within the industry to describe the methods people use to manage themselves to achieve their objectives.
 For those living with mental health concerns, this can include gaining training and skills to help take greater control of their life.

 Peer support is also commonly utilised.
 This is when people who have experienced a mental health condition are able to give support to one another.
 The support could be practical, emotional or even social.
 The premise is that it is mutually offered and reciprocated.

 Exercise and good nutrition have also been found important for self-management and improved mental health.
-A systematic review carried out by Stanton and Happell in 2014 found that aerobic exercise (like running and cycling) three times a week for 12 weeks improved mental health outcomes for those with schizophrenia and schizoaffective disorder.
+A systematic review carried out by Stanton and Happell in 2014 found that aerobic exercise (like running and cycling) three times a week for 12 weeks improved mental health outcomes for those with schizophrenia and schizoaffective disorder17.

 Helping and training people to self-manage their health is set to be a key factor in the future of mental health treatment.
 However, some people criticise the self-management approach as it’s often not personalised to each individual's needs and lacks professional therapeutic input.

 The future of mental health services